Battle of Zealand Point: Aftermath

 Odsherred Museum hosts a small display about the battle.
-It includes the anchor. ,a canon and a number of other artefacts from Prinds Christian Frederik.
-A model of this ship hangs in Odden Church.
+It includes the anchor, a cannon and a number of other artefacts from Prinds Christian Frederik.
+A model of the ship hangs in Odden Church.
 Christian Mølsted has painted a somewhat romanticised scene from the battle in which Willemoes is dying in the arms of second in command C. A. Rothe.
 It exists in two versions, one in Museum Vestfyn (1901) and one in the Frederiksborg Museum in Hillerød.